 - 1 tbsp. lavender buds

 Step 1: Mix apricot oil and lavender buds in a small glass container and let it sit overnight to infuse.

 Step 2: Strain the oil through a cloth, squeezing it out completely.
 Discard the herbs.

 Step 3: Pour the oil into a clean saucepan and add the beeswax.
 Turn it on low heat just until it is melted.

 Step 4: Remove from heat, add the activated charcoal and clay.
 Stir until combined.

 Step 5: Pour into a 2-oz. tin, or two 1-oz. tins and allow to cool completely.

-Once it’s cool, it’s ready.
+Once it’s cool, it’s ready to use.
 Put a lid on it and store it in a cool, dry place.
-Use in a small amount on splinters, thorns, bites, stings, even on burns.
+Use in a small amount on splinters, thorns, bites, stings, and even burns.
 Keep the area clean and dry until the splinter is out.

 Note: Store it high if you have little ones!
 See Everything You Need to Know about Activated Charcoal for tips on how to get messes out and what to do if your little one does get into it!